readthedocs/readthedocs.org/docs/user/support.rst

         Please fill out the form at https://readthedocs.com/support/.

-        Our team responds to support requests during our normal business hours, Monday through Friday, 8:00am to 5:00pm Pacific time.
+        Our team responds to support requests within 2 business days or earlier for most plans.
-        We will reply within 2 business days or earlier for most plans.
+        Faster support response times and support SLAs are available with plan upgrades.

    .. tab:: |org_brand|